MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 If you're deploying Microsoft 365 Apps by using the Office 365 Client Installation wizard in Microsoft Configuration Manager (current branch), you can set **Teams** to the **Off** position in the configuration UI.

-If you're deploying Microsoft 365 Apps by using Microsoft Intune, there is a checkbox to exclude Teams on the **Configure App Suite** pane.
+If you're deploying Microsoft 365 Apps by using Microsoft Intune, there's a checkbox to exclude Teams on the **Configure App Suite** pane.

 If you're letting your users install Microsoft 365 Apps for themselves from the Office 365 portal, you can't exclude Teams from being included as part of the installation, unless you use [Group Policy](#use-group-policy-to-control-the-installation-of-microsoft-teams).